We're here to help

 A limited company means your personal and business finances are separate.
 But as a director, that doesn't mean your finances are safe.

-If a regulator, shareholder, employee, customer, competitor or member of the public say you've made a mistake, they can take legal action.
-And you have unlimited personal liability.
+If a regulator, shareholder, employee, customer, competitor, or member of the public say you, personally, have made a mistake or done something wrong, they can take legal action.

-That means you have to pay personally.
+That means you have to pay out personally if you're found liable.
 Directors' and officers' insurance will pay a solicitor to defend you and cover any compensation awarded.

 If your company works 'online', then cybercriminals could target you.
 And they aren't picky over the size of their target.
 Big, small, not-for-profit, multinational - anyone can be a victim.

 So, what insurance you need will depend on what you do.
 And knowing the requirements for your limited company insurance is half the battle.
-Click to get a quote for limited company insurance.
+Find out more about limited company insurance.
 Or call us on 0345 222 5391 to speak to the team.

 Image used under license from Shutterstock.